 - Elite: This plan costs $125 plus $10 per employee monthly and comes with additional functionalities and services like project tracking, white-glove customized setup, and a personal HR adviser.

-- Payroll processing and tax filing even while on the go: In addition to comprehensive pay processing tools and fast direct deposits (quicker than any of the providers on our list with its same-day option), its mobile apps (for iOS and Android devices) let you run payroll and electronically file and pay taxes even while on the go—provided you have an available internet connection.
-With its robust mobile functionalities, QuickBooks Payroll topped our list of best payroll apps.
-Note that other TMSes and payroll solutions in this list don’t have both mobile app tax payment and filing capabilities.
+- Payroll processing and tax filing even while on the go: You get comprehensive pay processing tools and fast direct deposits (quicker than any of the providers on our list with its same-day option).
+Its mobile apps (for iOS and Android devices) let you run payroll and electronically file and pay taxes even while on the go—provided you have an available internet connection.
+Both ADP Run and ADP Roll have mobile apps, but QuickBooks has higher user ratings.

-- Efficient HR tools: Online onboarding, time and paid time off (PTO) tracking, and employee benefits (such as health insurance, retirement plans, and pay-as-you-go workers’ compensation) are just some of the HR features that you get with QuickBooks Payroll.
+- Efficient HR tools: Online onboarding, time and PTO tracking, and employee benefits (such as health insurance, retirement plans, and pay-as-you-go workers’ compensation) are just some of the HR features that you get with QuickBooks Payroll.

-- Integration with TMSes: You can connect to Tailwind and Kuebix—provided you have QuickBooks Accounting.
+- Integration with TMSes: You can connect to TMS solutions like Tailwind and Kuebix—provided you have QuickBooks Accounting.
 Only ADP Run on our list has such integrations.

 - Robust reporting: Aside from payroll-related documents, you can generate and customize reports that show time sheet activity and labor costs by driver and fleet.